Ernst Grube: Life

-Childhood as a "Half-Jew" under the National Socialists
+Childhood as a "Half-Jew" under the Nazis

 Ernst Grube was born in Munich.
 Franz Grube, his father, came from a Protestant family: he was a commercial artist (Note: German language sources identify Grube's father's profession as that of a "Malermeister" (literally, "Master painter"), a term which has no direct translation that is widely and unambiguously understood among English-language readers.) and a committed Communist.
 His mother Clementine was Jewish.
 Ernst had a brother, named Werner, and sister, named Ruth.
-A month after he was born, following several years of intensifying political polarisation and months of parliamentary deadlock, the National Socialists took power and lost no time in transforming Germany into a one-party dictatorship.
-Antisemitism, till that point little more than an exceptionally rich seam of shrill slogans for populist politicians, suddenly became a core underpinning of government strategy.
+A month after he was born, following several years of intensifying political polarisation and months of parliamentary deadlock, the Nazi Party took power and lost no time in transforming Germany into a one-party dictatorship.
+Antisemitism, until then no more than a rich stream of shrill slogans for populist politicians, suddenly became a core underpinning of government strategy.
 The Grubes lived in an apartment in Herzog-Max-Strasse, close to the city's Old Main Synagogue ("Alte Hauptsynagoge München").
 The Synagogue would be one of the first in Germany to be destroyed by the Nazi Regime: this happened in June 1938.
-Directly after that the authorities determined that the "Jewish houses" in the quarter were to be cleared for re-use ("entmietet"), so the family had to leave their apartment.
+Directly after that the authorities determined that the "Jewish houses" in the quarter were to be cleared for re-use ("entmietet"), forcing the family to leave their apartment.
 The three children were separated from their parents.
 Their father had been classified as a Communist and their mother as Jewish.
 Ernst, Werner and Ruth were taken to a former orphanage, now being used as a Jewish children's home, in the Schwabing quarter.
-Initially the children's home seemed to afford a certain level of protection from the more brutish manifestation of Nazi antisemitism, but that changed abruptly in October 1941, after which the children at the home were required to wear the yellow "Jew star" ("Judenstern").
+Initially the children's home seemed to afford a certain level of protection from the more brutish manifestation of Nazi antisemitism, but that changed abruptly in October 1941, after which the children at the home were required to wear the yellow badge.
 They were no longer permitted to attend school or use the trams, and they were no longer admitted to cinemas.
 Identified by the "Jew star", Grube was open to taunts in the street of "Hau ab, Saujud'!" (loosely "Get away, pig Jew").
 It was, as he later recalled, a brutally sudden end to his boyhood.
 He was a few weeks short of his ninth birthday.